 Find out more about how to make a complaint.

 Putting things right

-If we find you’ve been treated unfairly, we'll ask the business to put things right.
+If we find you’ve been treated unfairly, we’ll ask the business to put things right.
 This usually involves putting you back in the position you’d be in if things hadn’t gone wrong.
-It'll depend on the nature and type of complaint but it might include, for example, asking a business to refund a disputed transaction and consider the impact it had on you and your account, including interest and charges.
+It will depend on the nature and type of complaint but it might include, for example, asking a business to refund a disputed transaction and consider its impact on you and your account, including interest and charges.